Can Witch Hazel Help Acne?

 These results suggest that the tannins in witch hazel cream may worsen acne by clogging pores.

 Both witch hazel water and witch hazel cream may have anti-inflammatory and antibacterial properties that could benefit acne.
-Witch hazel cream takes it a step further and may also have antioxidant properties.
+Witch hazel cream takes it a step further and may also have antioxidant properties and the ability to improve the skin's barrier function.
 However, unlike witch hazel water, witch hazel cream may clog pores.
-Further research is needed to determine how effective they might be in treating acne.
+This is a big problem, so until we see more data, it is safest to avoid witch hazel cream and opt instead for witch hazel water.

-If you are going to try it, witch hazel water would most likely be more safe to try on acne-prone skin, however, products that contain hazel water usually contain alcohol, and the jury is still out on the safety of alcohol on human skin.
+Alcohol - another concern: Products that contain witch hazel water usually contain alcohol, and the jury is still out on the safety of alcohol on human skin, particularly when used regularly.

 Witch hazel can be applied 1 to 2 times per day, starting with once a day.
 After several days of use at once per day, you can increase to twice per day.